The Legendrian knot complement problem: The Legendrian knot complement problem

-\begin{rem}[Coarse equivalence vs Legendrian isotopy] \\ The (coarse) equivalence is in general a weaker condition than the equivalence given by Legendrian isotopy (for example in overtwisted contact structures on $S^3$).
-But one can show that in $(S^3,\xi_{st})$ this two concepts are the same (see \cite[Section~4.3]{EF}). \end{rem}
+\begin{rem}[Coarse equivalence vs Legendrian isotopy] The (coarse) equivalence is, in general, a weaker condition than the equivalence given by Legendrian isotopy (for example in overtwisted contact structures on $S^3$~\cite{Vo16}).
+But it is known that in $(S^3,\xi_{st})$ this two concepts are the same, since every contactomorphism of $(S^3,\xi_{st})$ is isotopic to the identity~\cite{El92} (compare also the discussion in~\cite[Section~4.3]{EF}). \end{rem}